python-gitlab/python-gitlab/docs/api-usage.rst

 .. warning::

-   The v4 support is experimental.
+   The python-gitlab API is not the same for v3 and v4.
+Make sure to read :ref:`switching_to_v4` before upgrading.

+   v4 will become the default in python-gitlab.

 Managers
 ========

 The ``gitlab.Gitlab`` class provides managers to access the GitLab resources.
 Each manager provides a set of methods to act on the resources.
 The available methods depend on the resource type.
-Resources are represented as ``gitlab.GitlabObject``-derived objects.

 Examples: